fjallemark/TimetablePlanningApp/Readme.md

 For each train, loco, trainset and duty an operation day can be specified.
 This enables flexible planning, for example trainset schedules over several days.
 It can be used when game sessions are assigned a running weekday.

+Operation days are specified on three levels:
+- Trains
+- Schedules, there are *Loco Schedules* and *Trainset Schedules*.
+- Driver Duties
+The application deducts the actual operation days for trains and schedules in the driver duty.

 ##### Graphical Timetable
 A sequence of stations forms a *timetable stretch*.